YonatanKof/wwape-next/content/work/pepperi-page-builder.md

 ### 5. User testing

+Having gathered insights from research, we moved to validate our design concepts through hands-on testing.
+We adopted an iterative approach, starting with basic wireframes and progressively moving to more refined designs.
+This method enabled us to validate assumptions and gather feedback at every stage of development.

 ::GridBlockTwo
 :::GridUnit
+#### Process

 Our user testing process followed a progressive approach to refine our design:

 1. Low-fidelity mockups: